LinuxAtDuke/Intro-To-Linux/README.md

 *Useful Flags:*

-    --prefix    allows a user to specify the directory to place outputs in once built
+    --prefix    choose where to save the output files when you make

 **Make**